-Normally the Partitur-Editor will load the first audio/video file into the currently open transcription that has been marked as the “Referenced media file” in the “Meta Information” field.
+Normally, the Partitur-Editor will load the first audio/video file into the currently open transcription that has been marked as the “Referenced media file” in the “Meta Information” field.
 Should you want to use a different audio/video file that is linked to the transcription, select it on the drop-down list (1).

 Depending on whether an audio or video file has been opened, the control element (2) or the control element (3) will be activated.